 Haula continued being a mainstay in the Wild’s bottom-six over the following three seasons, putting up 74 points in 220 games over that span.
 That was the end of the line for his tenure with the team as he was selected by the Vegas Golden Knights in the 2017 Expansion Draft.
 The move still stings Wild fans to this day as Minnesota traded Alex Tuch, who has gone on to be a solid middle-six player, to the Golden Knights, so that they would select Haula instead of other players.

 Haula had a career-best performance in his first season with the Golden Knights, notching 55 points in 76 games.
 Unfortunately, he hasn’t replicated that success since then.
 Injuries have prevented him from playing in more than 51 games over the last four seasons and he’s yet to record more than 22 points during that span.
-He most recently played for the Nashville Predators last season and will be a free agent this offseason.
+He signed with the Boston Bruins as a free agent in 2021.

 While Haula may not have been the most skilled player in the draft, he’s definitely one that Wild fans wanted to keep around for longer.
 After all, had the team never given him up in the expansion draft, the team could potentially still have Tuch.

 Round 7, 193rd Overall – Anthony Hamburg, C (Dallas Stars AAA, Midget)

 As the 2009 NHL Draft was winding down, the Wild selected their first center of the weekend when they drafted Anthony Hamburg from the Dallas Stars AAA club.
 Like Haula, Hamburg played for the Lancers in the very next season.
 However, he never developed at the rate that the Wild envisioned and decided not to sign him to a contract.
 Hamburg last played for the Rochester Institute of Technology Tigers of the NCAA in 2013-14.